 At the same time, the influence is equally negative for the other 95% who are willing to work honestly and at the peak of their talents.

-In doing so, all the talent and dedication of the genuinely committed employees are being put to waste.
+In doing so, all the talent and dedication of the genuinely committed employees are being wasted.

 A standard forum where the employees are invited to put forward their recommendations on how the work should be completed would be beneficial.